Lodge an objection

 - your signature

-- The municipality will decide on your objection within 6 weeks.
+- The municipality will decide on your objection within six weeks.

-- If the municipality has an appeals committee, it will decide within 12 weeks.
+- If the municipality has an appeals committee, it will make a decision within 12 weeks.

-- The municipality may extend this deadline.
+- The municipality may extend this period.
 You will always be notified of this.

-If the municipality has rejected your objection, you can see in the decision whether you can appeal to the court.
-You must file your appeal within 6 weeks.
+If the municipality has rejected your objection, you can see in the decision whether you can lodge an appeal with the court.
+You must lodge your appeal within 6 weeks.